 - Proof of Social Security (e.g. a Social Security card, school enrollment form with SSN).

 - Proof of school enrollment or graduation (e.g. an Enrollment/Exclusion Form (Form DL-1/93), GED certificate, certified letter from school officials stating student is enrolled).

 - Proof of enrollment in Driver’s Ed, if you are 15 years old.

-When heading to the DPS, it’s always a good idea to make an appointment and save yourself some time.
+When heading to the Alabama Department of Public Safety (DPS), it’s always a good idea to make an appointment and save yourself some time.

-In order to progress through the GDL and get your Stage II restricted license, you must:
+In order to progress through the Alabama GDL and get your Stage II restricted license, you must:

 - Complete at least 30 hours of behind-the-wheel driving practice.